Swambhu2080/Swambhu2080/README.md

 ### Hi there, I'm Swambhu Mullick - aka Swambhu2080 👋

-###I am currently in 3rd year pursuing my bachelors degree in computer science and engineering from Institute of Engineering and Management, Kolkata.
-Trying out new things to learn more everyday.
+I am currently in 3rd year pursuing my bachelors degree in computer science and engineering from Institute of Engineering and Management, Kolkata.

 ### Languages and Tools: